UPBGE/UPBGE-Docs/source/manual/logic/controllers/editing.rst

    The name of the controller.
 This can be selected by the user.
 It is used to access controllers with Python; it needs to be unique among the selected objects.

-State Index
-   Sets the designated state for which this controller will operate.

-Preference Button
+Preference Button |preference-button|
    If on, this controller will operate before all other non-preference controllers (useful for start-up scripts).

+Movement buttons |movement-button|
+   Move the sensor up or down over other sensors within the column.

-Active Checkbox
+Checkbox button
    When unchecked the controller is deactivated, no pulses will be sent to the connect actuators.
+Very useful to check different logics without unlink or delete the sensor.

 ``X`` Button
    Deletes the controller.

+Visible State
+   Sets the designated state for which this controller will operate.